bradleyjay/datadog_test/datadog/answers.md

 ---
 ## Add a metric from the MySQL Integration, include the anomaly function

-With the JSON guide in hand, this part is much easier.
-The anomaly function is added as simply wrapping the metric in the anomalies() function.
-Additionally, per the general anomaly monitor [guide](https://docs.datadoghq.com/monitors/monitor_types/anomaly/), I'll watch for values beyond two standard deviations from usual percentage of CPU time MySQL spends in user space:
+With the JSON guide in hand, this part was much easier.
+The anomaly function was added by simply wrapping the metric in the anomalies() function.
+Additionally, per the general anomaly monitor [guide](https://docs.datadoghq.com/monitors/monitor_types/anomaly/), I set the anomaly() call to watch for values beyond two standard deviations away from the average CPU time MySQL spends in user space, displayed as a percentage:

 ![Python with Metric2 added](images/2_2_MetricAdded.png)

-And the Timeboard,
+And visually, the Timeboard,

 ![Timeboard with Metric2 added](images/2_2_Timeboard.png)